Cleymax/CLibrary/README.md

 You can download the jar file in the releases. [![GitHub release (latest by date)](https://img.shields.io/github/v/release/Cleymax/CLibrary)](https://github.com/Cleymax/CLibrary/releases)

-Or get from github packages: [https://github.com/Cleymax/CLibrary/packages](https://github.com/Cleymax/CLibrary/packages)
+Or get it from github packages: [https://github.com/Cleymax/CLibrary/packages](https://github.com/Cleymax/CLibrary/packages)

-Or get from my personal repository:
+Or get it from my personal repository:

 - Maven